 4. Right click Windows Search; choose Properties from the context menu.

-5. This opens a new dialog.
+5. It opens a new dialog.
 Set Startup Type to Disabled.

 6. Click Apply, and then OK.